t-d-k/LibreCrypt/docs/Linux_volumes.md

 			mkdosfs /dev/loop0
+                        mkfs.dos  /dev/loop0  // if  dosprogs or  dos4unix are installed.

 		Your volume file is now fully ready for use, although for security reasons it is highly recommended that you now initialize the volume by writing data to all its sectors before making any further use of it.